 - References – being able to use your alumni as references to the quality and value of your school is incredibly important.
 This can also be done informally to show the career outcomes of studying at your institution.

 - Reviewing – many schools use their alumni not just to recommend new applicants but to take an active role in the recruitment process by interviewing and reviewing prospective students.

-- Recruitment – your alumni are a valuable source of improving your career offering by mentoring, networking and employing your students.
+- Recruitment – your alumni are a valuable resource for improving your career offering through mentoring, networking, and employing your students.

 - Receiving – donations are a potentially lucrative source of funding for your institution.

 - Rankings – for virtually all of the major rankings, schools need to be able to provide alumni to be interviewed and ideally with a glowing reference.
 If you are not in touch with your alumni, how can you expect your ranking to be good?